Horse soring is a painful practice used to accentuate a horse's gait to win big prizes, such as Tennessee Walking Horse competitions.

-CHEMICAL SORING is the process of putting acidic products and irritating chemicals on horse's legs causing pain in order to force a horse to accentuate his gait in competitions.
+Chemical soring is the process of putting acidic products and irritating chemicals on a horse's forelegs causing pain to accentuate his gait in competitions for big prizes.

 Examples of agents used in chemical soring are mustard oil, diesel fuel, kerosene, salicylic acid, and other caustic substances on the pasterns, applied on the bulbs of the heel, or coronary bands, causing burning or blistering of the horse's legs.